tedca77/IME/DEVELOPER.md

 # For Developers
 IME has been developed in Java 8 with Maven build on Intellij.
-A JUNIT-based test library is also provided.
+A JUNIT-based test library is also provided wih 44 separate tests.

 IME is built using open source java libraries,  including:
 * ICAFE – read and writing IPTC data